jumbojets/duck-soup-nav/README.md

 Also, unfortunately, things are a bit slow right now if they points to compute the route between are far away!
 Computing A* is not easy, and I have not experimented with finding a good heuristic yet or possibly using a different algorithm than A* search.
 Optimizations will come soon! :)

+### Next plans

+* Make the r-tree self balancing (this will reduce the height of the tree from over 200 to around 8)
+* Find a differents routing algorithm that perhaps use a cross pollination of A* and other algorithms.
+(Think using the r-tree)
+* Try different A* heuristics

 ### Usage

 To use the basic routing algorithm, make a post request at the route `/route`.
 Pass into the body an json object with keys `"start"` and `"destination"` that both correspond to an array of length two that contains longitude and latitude at index 0 and 1 respectively.
 The response will be an array of length 2 arrays that contain longitude and latitude at index 0 and 1.